Apu Nahasapeemapetilon: Family

 In the episode "The Two Mrs. Nahasapeemapetilons", Apu enjoys a brief period as Springfield's leading ladies' man after being spontaneously drawn into a bachelor auction.
-He spends the days following the auction on a whirlwind of dates, which suddenly end when his mother announces his arranged marriage to a woman named Manjula, whom he had not seen since childhood.
+He spends the days following the auction on a whirlwind of dates, which suddenly ends when his mother announces his arranged marriage to a woman named Manjula, whom he had not seen since childhood.
 Apu tries to get out of the arrangement at first, with Marge Simpson pretending to be his wife, until Apu's mother finds her with Homer.
 However, he is won over when he meets Manjula at the wedding, and the two decide to give the marriage a try, with Manjula noting nonchalantly that they can always get a divorce.
 Later, the two actually fall in love.

-In the episode "Eight Misbehavin', Manjula receives too many doses of fertility drugs, leading to her giving birth to octuplets: Anoop, Uma, Nabendu, Poonam, Priya, Sandeep, Sashi, and Gheet.
-This causes difficulties for the family but finally they decide to get on with their life.
+In the episode "Eight Misbehavin', Manjula receives too many doses of fertility drugs, leading to her giving birth to octuplets: Anoop, Uma, Nabendu, Poonam, Pria, Sandeep, Sashi, and Gheet.
+This causes difficulties for the family but finally they decide to get on with their lives.
 During the episode "Bart-Mangled Banner", when the town changes its name to Libertyville to be patriotic after it is claimed Springfield hates America, Apu temporarily changes his children's names to Lincoln, Freedom, Condoleezza, Coke, Pepsi, Manifest Destiny, Apple Pie, and Superman.

 Apu and Manjula have a mostly happy marriage, despite understandable marital problems caused by Apu's workaholic nature and long hours, and the strain of caring for eight children.
+A strain came up when Manjula learned that Apu works longer than he needs to, resulting in Apu showering Manjula with many gifts.
 A further strain came up when Apu was unfaithful to Manjula, causing him to briefly move out and even making him contemplate suicide.
 He and his family are devout Hindus, and he particularly venerates Ganesha.

 Sanjay (voiced by Harry Shearer), Apu's brother, helps run the Kwik-E-Mart.
 Sanjay has a daughter named Pahasatira, and a son named Jamshed, all of whom share the Nahasapeemapetilon surname.
 Apu has another younger brother, who is only mentioned in "The Two Mrs. Nahasapeemapetilons", where Apu was shown on a chart as the oldest of three.
 Apu also has a cousin living in India named Kavi, also voiced by Azaria, who helped Homer while he was in India.
 Kavi works for several American companies taking service calls using General American, cowboy, and Jamaican accents.